 Do you deliver raw materials to factories or finished products to consumers?
 What modes of transportation do you use?
 Do you transport goods domestically or globally?
 What type of technology and tracking services do you provide?

 These are all crucial questions to ask when chiseling out a concise definition for your service offer.
 It’s important to have a clear offer established to avoid overpromising, and subsequently under-delivering, your sellable services to your clients.
-To define your service offer properly, start with a Brand Strategy, which will cohesively outline your positioning statement and messaging platform.
+To define your service offer properly, Brand Strategy, which will cohesively outline your positioning statement and messaging platform.

 2. Determine your primary and secondary markets